part | item | cond | resp |

 data set presented in Balling & Baayen (2008), which can be found in the languageR

-package (Baayen, 2009).
-Noise has been added to a subset of the data such that the observations examined in the present paper do not reflect the original data set.
+, therefore consists of log-transformed reaction times.
+Noise has been added to a subset of the data in question such that the observations examined in the present paper do not reflect the original data set.
 Our data set d

-Our data set only has four (self-explanatory) variables: part
+Our data set has four (self-explanatory) variables: part

 , item